Posted on August 21, 2020

 What happened to her friendships with Hefner and Polanski and that crowd?
 And James Caan?

-Caan hadn’t been asked about Connie since the 1970s.
+Caan hadn’t been asked about Connie since the 1970s, that I have ever seen.

-Connie died in March of 1995 at age 49.
+Connie died in March of 1995 at the young age of 49.
 She died before her about 10 years older husband, Louis Edelman.

-I was fortunate enough to corresponded with Connie’s stepdaughter Barbara Cooper.
+I was fortunate enough to get some answers by correspondence with Connie’s stepdaughter Barbara Cooper.
+Her father was Louis Edelman.

-Cooper told me that after the loss, Connie began an obsession with calorie counting and losing weight.
-On top of that she abused alcohol and her husband Louis was compelled to hide liquor bottles from his wife.
+Barbara Cooper told me that after the loss, Connie began an obsession with calorie counting and losing weight.
+On top of that she abused alcohol and her husband Louis felt compelled to hide liquor bottles from his wife.

 She said that Connie did not talk about Playboy, Hefner, any of the Playmates, or her days in Hollywood.